 Factorisation Class 8 Case Study Questions Maths Chapter 12

 A5: Factorisation is important because it simplifies complex algebraic expressions, making them easier to solve or evaluate.
 It is used in solving quadratic equations, simplifying fractions, and finding roots of polynomials.
 Factorisation also helps in understanding the structure of algebraic expressions.

-Q9: Are there any online resources or tools available for practicing Direct and Inverse Proportions case study questions?
+Q8: Are there any online resources or tools available for practicing Factorisation case study questions?

+Factorisation Class 8 Case Study Questions Maths Chapter 12